EnotPrabhat04/Home_Automation_using_SinricPro-LED-Control-/README.md

 **Features**

-Connects to a Wi-Fi network and maintains the connection.
+1.Connects to a Wi-Fi network and maintains the connection.

-Controls an LED (or any load) via:
+2.Controls an LED (or any load) via:
 SinricPro app/voice assistant (Alexa, Google Home, etc.)

-Physical tactile switch
+3.Physical tactile switch

-Sends state updates back to SinricPro when toggled manually.
+4.Sends state updates back to SinricPro when toggled manually.

-Displays Wi-Fi status via a dedicated LED.
+5.Displays Wi-Fi status via a dedicated LED.

 **Hardware Connections**